-Arturo Alfonso Schomburg was an Afro-Boricua scholar who devoted his entire life to compiling vast collections of writings and art documenting significant events in Black history.
-When Shcomburg was just 8 years old he was told by a school teacher that Black people had no history.
+Arturo Alfonso Schomburg was a Black Puerto Rican scholar who devoted his entire life to compiling vast collections of writings and art documenting significant events in Black history.
+When Schomburg was just 8 years old he was told by a school teacher that Black people had no history.
 This assertion naturally bothered him for a long time.

 But as he gradually grew older, Schomburg found the teacher’s claim to make absolutely no sense.
 That encounter became Schomburg’s motivation which led him to set out and prove wrong such racist notions.

-Before moving to New York City, Schomburg was a member of the clandestine Revolutionary Committees of Puerto Rico.
-Years before Schomberg’s birth it organized an anti-slavery & pro-independence uprising in 1868 known as El Grito De Lares.
-Although that attempt to rid Puerto Rico of Spanish colonialism failed, the movement for independence continued to exist.
-Throughout his life Schomburg remained a firm advocate for Puerto Rico’s independence.
+Before moving to New York City, Schomburg was a member of the secret Revolutionary Committees of Puerto Rico.
+Decades before Schomburg’s birth the Revolutionary Committees were organized to launch an anti-slavery & pro-independence uprising in 1868 known as El Grito De Lares.
+Although that attempt to rid Spanish colonialism failed, the movement for independence continued to exist clandestinely.

 As the persecution of Black people in the United States intensified, with lynching and white racist riots presenting a dangerous and menacing setting, coupled by Schomburg’s childhood memory of a demeaning comment made to him by a school teacher, raised his commitment to the idea of affirming the validity and truth of Black history.

 Ridiculing the racist fables about the origins and history of Black people became Schomburg’s central focus.
 His noble quest eventually proved indisputably the extent of white supremacy’s corruption and baseless reasoning for existing.